Anemachiso/alx-system_engineering-devops/README.md

 ## Introduction :notebook:

-This repository contains all the work done for the Sysadmin/SRE track at Holberton School.
+This repository contains all the work done for the Sysadmin/SRE track at ALX.
 It is written in Bash, Puppet, and other tools/languages.

 ## Table of Contents :open_file_folder: